On diagonal digraphs, Koszul algebras and triangulations of homology spheres: Introduction

 This article can be roughly divided into four parts.
 In the first part, we show that the magnitude homology of a digraph is isomorphic to a subquotient of its path algebra.
 This description, reminiscent of Gruenberg's description of group homology, is referred to as the Gruenberg formula.
 In the second part, we use the Gruenberg formula to provide a complete description of the second magnitude homology $\MH_{2,\ell}(G)$ for any $\ell$ and any finite digraph $G$.
 From this, we derive a necessary condition for a digraph to be diagonal.

-The third part connects the diagonality of a digraph to representation theory through the notion of Koszul algebra.
-Finally, in the fourth part, inspired by the work of Kaneta and Yoshinaga, we study digraphs associated with simplicial complexes that we call the extended Hasse diagrams.
+The third part connects the diagonality of a digraph to representation theory through the theory of Koszul algebras.
+Finally, in the fourth part, inspired by the work of Kaneta and Yoshinaga, we study digraphs associated with simplicial complexes, which we call extended Hasse diagrams.
 We examine conditions under which a digraph corresponding to a triangulation of a manifold is diagonal.